DefectDojo/django-DefectDojo/docs/getting-started.rst

 ===============

 *Demo*
-If you'd like to check out a demo of DefectDojo before installing it, you can check out out `PythonAnywhere demo site`_.
+If you'd like to check out a demo of DefectDojo before installing it, you can check out on our `PythonAnywhere demo site`_.
 .. _PythonAnywhere demo site: https://defectdojo.pythonanywhere.com

 You can log in as an administrator like so: